deepsea-inria/tapopc/book/04-multithreading.markdown

 where idle processors randomly select processors to steal from, deliver close to optimal schedules in expectation (in fact with high probability) and furthermore incur minimal friction.
 Randomized schedulers can also be implemented efficiently in practice.
-PASL uses an scheduling algorithm that is based on work stealing.
 We consider work-stealing in greater detail in future chapters.

 Writing Multithreaded Programs: Pthreads
 ----------------------------------------